Image

 A Full-Service Kearney, MO Criminal Defense Lawyer

-The knowledgeable Kearney, MO criminal defense lawyers at Combs Waterkotte handle a extensive array of case types and criminal charges, including:
+The knowledgeable Kearney, MO criminal defense lawyers at Combs Waterkotte handle a diverse variety of case types and criminal charges, such as:

-Working with the right lawyer can be the difference between your case being decided in your way and losing your rights and freedoms.
-Unlike other Kearney criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
-When you choose Combs Waterkotte, you can be assured that you can talk to your Kearney, MO criminal defense lawyer at any time of day to chat about the facts of your case, how you want to proceed, or anything else.
-Regardless of where you are, the time of day, or your present circumstances, you will have a direct line to your attorney to listen and understand you in your time of need.
+Choosing the right lawyer can be the difference between your case being decided in your favor and losing your rights and freedoms.
+In contrast with other Kearney criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
+When you choose Combs Waterkotte, you can rest assured that you can talk to your Kearney, MO criminal defense lawyer 24/7 to talk about the facts of your case, legal strategy, or any other topic.
+No matter where you are, the time of day, or your present circumstances, you will have a direct line to your attorney to lend an ear in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be all right and they will not hassle you further.
-However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to call a trusted St. Louis criminal defense lawyer at any time.
+If you are ever questioned by the police, you may believe that if you “lay low” or say what they want to hear, you will be fine and they will not give you any more trouble.
+However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to speak with a veteran St. Louis criminal defense lawyer at any time.

-It is 100% possible that you may not think you need to talk to a criminal defense lawyer, but calling one could vastly improve the circumstances of your case.
-Here are a few instances where calling a Kearney defense lawyer is the right decision:
+It is entirely possible that you may not believe you should talk to a criminal defense lawyer, but calling one could greatly improve the result of your case.
+Here are a few instances where calling a Kearney defense lawyer is the right thing to do:

-• When officers “just want to ask questions”.
-If you were near the scene of a crime and were just passing through, it’s fine to talk to the police.
+• When investigators “just want to ask questions”.
+If you were at the scene of a crime and were just passing through, it’s safe to talk to the police.
 However, you still need to watch your mouth, as the police did not directly see what happened: after all, this is why they are looking for witnesses in the first place.
-An inexperienced or overzealous officer could read your account the wrong way and consider you a prime suspect.
-If police want your witness statement, ask them if you can make an appointment with a detective.
-This way, you can talk to an attorney, discuss what you saw and how you fit into the situation, and make sure what you tell the police clearly establishes that you were an innocent bystander.
-If the facts of your case are not clear and could make you a suspect, you may want to hire a criminal defense lawyer to safeguard your rights.
+A rookie or overzealous officer could see your account the wrong way and consider you a person of interest.
+If police want your eyewitness account, ask them if you can make an appointment with the officer.
+This way, you can talk to an attorney, discuss what you saw and how you were involved, and make sure what you say to the police emphasizes that you were just a bystander.
+If the facts of your case are less obvious and could make you a suspect, it’s a good idea to hire a criminal defense lawyer to safeguard your rights.

-• When police want you to sign paperwork.
-Police cannot compel you to do anything unless they have a genuine suspicion that you committed a crime.
-The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and heavily limits their power to obtain search warrants or require you to grant access to personal data.
-But, police will sometimes ask you to sign “releases”, which permit them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
-If the police ask you to sign one of these documents, politely refuse and ask to talk with a lawyer.
-Voluntarily permitting the police to get access to these records, even if they did not have a legitimate reason to request them, automatically renders them admissible in court as evidence, so it is critical to know your rights at all times.
+• When police want you to sign a document.
+Police cannot order you to do anything unless they have a reasonable hunch that you committed a crime.
+The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and greatly curtails their power to get search warrants or require you to grant access to personal information.
+However, police will occasionally ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
+If the police request that you sign one of these forms, politely refuse and ask to talk with a lawyer.
+Voluntarily permitting the police to gain access to these records, even if they did not have a good reason to ask for them, automatically renders them admissible in court as evidence, so it is key to know your rights at all times.

 • When you have been arrested for a crime.
-This is the most obvious time you need a criminal defense lawyer in Kearney, MO.
-If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any questions without an attorney being present, and call a Kearney criminal defense lawyer who can help you stand up against charges and accusations.
+This is the most undoubtable time you need a criminal defense lawyer in Kearney, MO.
+If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any interrogation without an attorney being present, and call a Kearney criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Kearney, MO

 If there’s one thing that Kearney drivers do not want to see in their rear-view mirror, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
-Motorists all around Kearney, MO know that local municipal police departments use traffic tickets not to keep roads safe, but sometimes as a secondary revenue stream (especially if the town you were pulled over in has a dwindling property tax base, or indeed does not have a property tax at all).
+Motorists all around Kearney, MO know that local municipal police departments use traffic tickets not to promote good driving habits, but sometimes as a secondary revenue stream (especially if the municipality you were pulled over in has a declining property tax base, or indeed does not have a property tax at all).

-Getting a traffic ticket in Kearney, MO isn’t just a nuisance, it’s also a financial penalty.
-If you choose to pay your Kearney traffic ticket, you essentially plead guilty to the charges against you and they go on your driving record.
-Depending on the degree of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will dramatically increase.
-Tickets in general cannot be removed from your driving record for a minimum of three years, as well, which means that if you are pulled over again during this window you could be looking at harsher penalties.
+Being written a traffic ticket in Kearney, MO isn’t just a nuisance, it’s also a drain on your finances.
+If you elect to pay your Kearney traffic ticket, you indirectly plead guilty to the charges against you and they go on your driving record.
+Depending on the degree of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
+Tickets usually cannot be expunged from your driving record for at least three years, as well, which means that if you are pulled over once again during this window you could be facing increased penalties.

-An increasing number of Kearney drivers are choosing Combs Waterkotte as their Kearney traffic ticket lawyer, and with good reason.
-Combs Waterkotte brings unmatched legal knowledge to all its cases, even small moving violations.
-Our firm works non-stop to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or influence insurance rates) or have your ticket dismissed due to police not following proper procedure.
-Most importantly, our premier Kearney traffic ticket lawyer services come at an exceptional value, providing you access to quality legal services at a price you can afford If you have recently been given a traffic ticket in Kearney, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of fixing your Kearney traffic ticket.
+A growing number of Kearney drivers are choosing Combs Waterkotte as their Kearney traffic ticket lawyer, and with good cause.
+Combs Waterkotte brings unparalleled legal acumen to all its cases, even minor moving violations.
+Our firm works tirelessly to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or influence insurance rates) or have your ticket dismissed due to police not following proper procedure.
+Most importantly, our exceptional Kearney traffic ticket lawyer services come at an exceptional value, giving you access to first-rate legal services at a price you can afford If you have recently been given a traffic ticket in Kearney, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of fixing your Kearney traffic ticket.

 Other cases we take on in Kearney, MO include:

-When you have been charged with a crime, from a simple traffic ticket for rolling a stop sign to grave felonies, talk to a knowledgeable Kearney, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to schedule a free review of your case.
-Our firm is eager to chat with you at any time to help you defend yourself against criminal indictments and keep your hard-earned reputation amongst your community.
+When you have been charged with a crime, ranging from a simple traffic ticket for failing to properly signal to substantial felonies, talk to a seasoned Kearney, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to book a free consultation.
+Our firm is ready to talk with you at a time that fits your schedule to help you defend yourself against criminal accusations and keep your hard-won reputation amongst your community.

 View Service Areas